-These terms are also known to us under a different set of monikers: reads and writes.
+These terms are also known to us under different names: reads and writes

-Commands, or writes, alter the data within a system.
+Commands or writes, alter the data—or state—within a system.
 In this context, a ‘write’ has little to do with the traditional idea of writing to disk.
 Think of it more as a logical rather than a physical write.
 It’s a system state change—whether to memory, disk or remote service.

 Queries, or reads, are requests for data from a system.
-Again, we are referring to logical reads rather than physical reads.
-The data can be read from disk, memory, and so on.
+Again, we are referring to logical rather than physical reads—the data can come from disk, memory, etc.

 OK, so what is CQRS?